1. GREEN LANTERN CAST?

 WHAT ABOUT DEADPOOL?
 Marvel does seem intent on going through with a Deadpool movie, but Reynold's reported casting as a DC hero, in what could be the flagship of a new franchise could put an onion in their ointment.

-not-like the character, but actively loathe the character and his 4th wall breaking motor mouth and other post-modernist tendencies.
+While Deadpool has his fans, he also has a lot of detractors, who don't just not-like the character, but actively loathe the character and his 4th wall breaking motor mouth and other post-modernist tendencies.
 Those that like Deadpool also may not care for a non-disfigured version of their fave psychotic anti-hero in his own movie, especially one following the mangled continuity of the Wolverine movie.
 Despite many people saying that Reynolds' performance as Deadpool was a highlight of an otherwise forgettable movie, going forward with a Deadpool movie is still a really big risk.

 Also Marvel may not like having people look at their character, and thinking about another company's character, and could nix the Deadpool movie and cut their losses before they spend too much on it.